Bellahouston Park: Facilities

 The park is home to Bellahouston Sports Centre and the Palace of Art Sports for Excellence Centre, the latter consisting of a building retained from the 1938 exhibition.
 The Glasgow Ski Centre houses an artificial ski slope, which was adapted in the early 1970s from the seating area around a former bandstand, and further extended in 2008.
 The bandstand has been retained as the clubhouse and equipment store.
-There are also a "pitch and putt" miniature golf course, a bowling club, all-weather hockey pitches, cycling facilities, an adventure playground, and an orienteering course.
+There are also a bowling club, all-weather hockey pitches, cycling facilities, an adventure playground, and an orienteering course.
 In March 2006, construction began on a cycling track adjacent to Bellahouston Drive.
 In the past there were many football pitches and three large changing rooms, which have since been removed.
 Since 2018 the park has also been the site of the Prince and Princess of Wales Hospice.

 The park also houses a walled flower garden and the "House for an Art Lover", which was designed by Charles Rennie Mackintosh, and opened in 1996.
 An 11-tonne sculpture titled "Elephant for Glasgow", commissioned by House for an Art Lover from sculptor Kenny Hunter, is located near by.
 A section of the park is used as a plant nursery by Glasgow City Council.

 The park is easily accessible via public transport, with Paisley Road West to the north and Mosspark Boulevard to the south.
 Although the Bellahouston Park Halt station was only open for the 1938 exhibition, Dumbreck station on the Paisley Canal Line is only 250m from the park.
-Ibrox is the closest underground station.
+Ibrox is the closest subway station.
 Motorway access is good with the M8 passing the park, and the M77 first exit being near the former tram lines on Mosspark Boulevard which are used as car parks during exhibitions, and also house two small permanent car parks.